Kvitøya

 Kvitøya (English: "White Island") is an island in the Svalbard archipelago in the Arctic Ocean, with an area of 682 km2.
 It is the easternmost part of the Kingdom of Norway.
 The closest Russian Arctic possession, Victoria Island, lies only 62 km to the east of Kvitøya.

 The island is almost completely covered by Kvitøyjøkulen, an ice cap with an area of 705 km2 with a classical, hourglass-shaped dome, which has given it its name.
 The few ice-free land areas are each only a few square kilometres large and very barren and rocky, the largest being Andréeneset on the southwest corner of the island.
 Kvitøya is a part of the Nordaust-Svalbard Nature Reserve.

+Kvitøya, along with nearby Abel Island, are the only landmasses under airspace that does not belong to any flight information region.

 Etymology

 The present name was given by whaler Johan Kjeldsen of Tromsø in 1876.
 The original spelling of the name from 1876 was Hvidøen (Danish–Norwegian).
 In 1927, it was changed to Kvitøya.
 Like other names in the Norwegian Arctic and Antarctic islands and areas the Nynorsk form of Norwegian is used in the name – the Bokmål form would have been Hvitøyen or Hvitøya.
+It is known as Vitön in Swedish.